 Robots are programs that automatically crawl the Web and retrieve documents.
-Web browsers like Internet Explorer or FireFox are operated by humans and don’t automatically retrieve text from referenced documents.
-Robots are are most often referred to as crawlers, bots, or spiders.
-These robots visit sites by requesting documents from them.
-Search engines like Google, Yahoo! and MSN Search employ robots to crawl web documents for the purposes of being indexed and provided as search engine results.
+Web browsers like Chrome or FireFox are operated by humans and don’t automatically retrieve text from referenced documents.
+Robots are most often referred to as crawlers, bots, or spiders.
+Their job is to visit sites and request pages from them, aka “crawl” them.
+Search engines index the web pages that robots crawl and provide them as search engine results for users.

 To prevent robots visiting your site put these two lines into the /robots.txt file that lives in the root directory of the server:

-But rarely does a webmaster want to exclude robots from visiting an entire site.
-Webmasters can write a structured text file instructing robots to stay away from certain areas of the server.
-Webmasters can even choose which robots to allow or disallow.
-Below is an example of how an exclusion may be written inside a robots.txt file:
+But you don’t always want to exclude bots from visiting an entire site.
+You can write a structured text file instructing robots to stay away from certain areas of the server.
+You can even choose which robots to allow or disallow.
+Here is an example of how an exclusion may be written inside your robots.txt file:

-The first two lines, starting with ‘#’, specify a comment
+The first line starts with ‘#’, and specifies a comment.

-The first example specifies that the robot called “Googlebot” is allowed to go anywhere.
+The next two lines specify that the robot called “Googlebot” is allowed to go anywhere (no trailing slash).

-The third example indicates that all robots should not visit URLs starting with /tmp or /cgi-bin.
-The “*” is a special token that refers to “any other User-agent”; wildcard patterns or regular expressions cannot be used in either User-agent or Disallow lines.
+The last group tells all robots to refrain from visiting URLs starting with /tmp or /cgi-bin.
+The “*” is a special token that refers to “any other User-agent.

 Source: Robots.txt FAQ by Martijn Koster.